mike-k-burke/parking-booking/README.md

 I have also realised as I write the documentation that I have assumed that cars can be moved between parking spaces as required for space/availibility requirements, as they would in a valet parking garage.
 Some sort of entity to represent a single parking space and a refactor of the availability checking system would be required for a parking garage where the customer controls where they park.

+The API has a simple authentication system using laravel sanctum at the moment, with authentication endpoints intended for admin users to register and generate access tokens.
+The option is also there to add SPA authentication for the customer facing system.

 ## API Reference